MVeszpremi/M202_Solar_Tracker/docs/proposal.md

 After learning about the technology, we were interested in the financial considerations of actually implementing that technology.
 This article provides an in depth investment review at the residential and commerical level.
 Although this project is not heavily concerned with finanical implications, as engineers and entrepreneurs, we wanted to take the time to understand all aspects of our project.

 ### 9.b.
 Datasets

 1. Singapore Whole sky IMaging SEGmentation Database
 2. Singapore Whole sky IMaging CATegories Database
-3.

 ### 9.c.
 Software

-Pvlib is used as the Solar Positioning Algorithm (SPA) library.
+1. Pvlib is used as the Solar Positioning Algorithm (SPA) library
-OpenCV is used for general image processing and cloud segmentation.
+2. OpenCV is used for general image processing and cloud segmentation

 ## 10. References